 Are you planning a trip to Kenya?
-If so, this article will give you some tips for traveling to Kenya.
+If so, this article will give you some tips for travelling to Kenya.

 Kenya is a beautiful country that attracts thousands of tourists every year.
-Whether traveling for business or pleasure, Kenya has much to offer any traveler.
+Whether travelling for business or pleasure, Kenya has much to offer any traveller.

 I live in Kenya and travel quite a lot around my country.
-That’s why I compiled a list of some of the most popular tourist destinations and tips for traveling to Kenya.
+That’s why I compiled a list of some of the most popular tourist destinations and tips for travelling to Kenya.

 I hope you find these tips helpful and they help make your trip to Kenya memorable and enjoyable!

 Tips for Traveling to Kenya

 Here are 20 tips for travelling to Kenya.

 1. When you enter Kenya through Jomo Kenyatta International Airport in Nairobi, ensure you have enough Kenyan shillings to buy a sim card and other goodies to help you while you are touring the country.